 To prevent future disruption to shoppers and businesses, we're working with Sydney Water, Telstra and NBN Co to replace an ageing water main and accommodate the NBN roll out.

-Wollongong City Council is refurbishing the Crown Street Mall with the project part funded by a $5m grant from the Australian Government’s Regional Development Australia Fund.
+We are refurbishing Crown Street Mall with the project part funded by a $5m grant from the Australian Government’s Regional Development Australia Fund.

-Council would like to thank the community for your patience during this exciting time for our City Centre.
+We would like to thank the community for their patience during this exciting time for our City Centre.